leomrtns/curupixa/README.md

 ## Documentation

-The documentation is available on [https://leomrtns.github.io/curupixa/](https://leomrtns.github.io/curupixa/).
+The up-to-date documentation is available on [https://leomrtns.github.io/curupixa/](https://leomrtns.github.io/curupixa/).
 Please keep in mind that this software is not ready for general consumption &mdash; it is used internally for [QIB projects](https://github.com/quadram-institute-bioscience/).

 ## Installation
+Please refer to the documentation ([https://leomrtns.github.io/curupixa/](https://leomrtns.github.io/curupixa/)) for up-to-date information.

 This library is usually not installed directly, but as a submodule of another project.
 It includes, however, the `makefile.am` and `configure.ac` for autotools, and it provides unit tests from the [libcheck](https://github.com/libcheck/check) library as well as custom checks.